Abaco Escape is all the first time visitor needs to know and then some.

 Most accommodations are in the form of condos, villas and homes which the resorts manage or private agency rents to vacationers.
 Many condo owners have their own website, use the likes of vrbo.com or can be found on our Accommodations and Services page or with a Google/Yahoo search.
 One that we thoroughly enjoyed staying is Sanddollar Dreams, which is right on Treasure Cay's famous beach.

 As for other activities, be sure to advantage yourself of their renowned 18 hole golf course.
 Afterwards a swim at their quintessential crescent beach with lunch at their beachside Coco Bar is a must.
-The marina is also the home of Treasure Divers a full service, well provisioned dive shop owned by Brent and Caroline White, and run with their able-bodied assistants Sandy Roberts.
+The marina is also the home of Treasure Divers a full service, well provisioned dive shop owned by Brent and Caroline White.
 Excursions are part of their offerings too.
 At the Treasure Cay Marina you'll also find the fishing charters are endless, ranging from deep sea to bay or bone fishing.
 The Marina is also the home base of the ferry "Prozac" which runs to Guana Cay / Nippers and places elsewhere.
 Check with them first.
 (365-8749)

 Outside the resort area you'll find the popular Touch of Class restaurant.
 They will send a courtesy shuttle to pick you up and bring you home after dinner.
 Closer in but just outside the resort gate is Treasure Cay's newest resort which includes a Mediterranean style restaurant called "Treasure Sands Club.
 It's right on the beach front and has had some very positive reviews.

 For things to do, you might want to check out Abaco Ceramics.
 Here you will find all sorts of lovely handcrafted items which are made on the premises.
 The shops owner Karen McIntosh has won many awards and has cliental world wide.
-It's also just outside the gate.
+It's just outside the gate.
 All in all the Resort area is a great location for day trips to Green Turtle and Guana Cays with a rental boat from one of the agencies in the area.
-See Boating Abaco And remember the reason why you came to this part of the world- the waters.
-Treasure Cay boasts the most beautiful crescent white sand beaches in all the Abacos and in the worlds top 10.
-It's beach is on Great Abaco Sound.
+See Boating Abaco, and remember the reason why you came to this part of the world - the waters and the Beaches.

-Finally the Treasure Cay Area offers some interesting exploration of Abaco Blue Holes and the Wild Abaco Barbs, a type of horse left by the Spanish centuries ago.
+Finally the Treasure Cay Area offers some interesting exploration of Abaco Blue Holes and the Wild Barbs, a type of horse left by the Spanish centuries ago.
 (For a tour of the latter contact Mimi Rehor 367-4805).
 The location for both can be found only a few miles from the resort near the Green Turtle Ferry dock.
-More of both has been written about in some detail and who's links can be found in "Abaco - Off the Beaten Path" and in our sidebar.
-Also you might want to check the Videos of the Treasure Cay resorts, beach and the two aforementioned on our Video Page.
+More of both has been written about in some detail at "Abaco - Off the Beaten Path" and also linked in our sidebar.

 Great Guana Cay